Skip to content

 Writers together: self-publishing is no longer just for losers.

 They still exist.
 Writers who find it hard enough to write a book, and so are happy to leave all the rest to a publisher.
-They may complain afterwards about poor marketing, minimal payment and guidance, but have no idea how they could do it differently.
+They then complain afterwards about the poor marketing, minimal payment and guidance, but have no idea how they could do it differently.
 Fortunately, it is becoming increasingly easy to do things differently...

 Art without creators is not culture.
 Sign the petition.

 We reported earlier.
 Worldwide, the Netherlands is Crazy when it comes to protecting the creators of books, films, journalism, art, theatre, dance and so on.
 And no, IT IS NOT ABOUT SUBSIDY NOW.
-It is about an archaic legislation that does protect the middlemen but leaves the creators outlawed and disenfranchised.
+It is about archaic legislation that does protect the middlemen, but leaves the creators outlawed and disenfranchised.
 That middlemen are paid extremely well, have...

 Now for the money.
 2 problems and only one and a half solutions in the new copyright law.